GretaTamulionyte/personal-calm-place/README.md

 "Hello!
 Welcome to Personal Calm Place.

-This program lets you create custom relaxation tapes based on vizualization scripts that you yourself write.
+This program lets you create custom relaxation tapes based on visualization scripts that you yourself write or that you generate with the help of AI.

 You can tap into your creativity and write scripts that are unique to you, reflecting what personally calms you the most.